jleeothon/conlanging/grammar/07-conjunctions.md

 - Þe feld hwar þe skáp at þet gras. _The field where the sheep at the grass._
 - Þe mánoþ hwan blómai farskeinen. _The month when the flowers appear._

-The default subordinating conjunction is "hwat".
+The default subordinating conjunction is "at".
 For example:

-- Þänku hwat irs sehes gód ut. _I think you look good._
+- Þänkeu at sehes gód ut. _I think you look good._

 Conjunctions can be derived from prepositions by following with the subordinating conjunction.
 Some examples are: